45 Kitchen Hacks You’ll Wish You Knew Sooner

 Insert a drinking straw (or stainless steel reusable) into the tip of the berry and push it through to the other end to quickly remove the stem.
 You’ll find this tip handy when making fresh strawberry pie or one of these other delicious ways to love fresh strawberries.

 What’s the best thing since sliced bread?
 Flavored butter.
 Making it at home is as easy as adding lemon juice and herbs to softened a softened stick.
 (Check out our recipe for Lemon Tarragon Butter for details.)
 Want to get really nifty?
 Mold the flavored butter into a log shape by laying the softened butter on a square of parchment and shaping is using a ruler as a guiding tool.
 Twist ends to seal and freeze to use when needed.

 Add a Carrot

 Carrots take away the acidity in tomato sauce by adding subtle sweetness.
 If you find your sauce has gotten too acidic, peel a whole carrot, simmer it with the sauce and remove before serving.
-Don’t have time for homemade?
-This tomato sauce was voted best by our Test Kitchen and staffers.

 Try Mess-Free Melting